Drinking in American life goes back to the early colonial settlers. (Virtually no Native Americans had alcohol.)

 - Bill Clinton (Tequila)51

-Very few presidents have been teetotalers, although George W. Bush became one long before his presidency.
-Donald Trump is an alcohol abstainer.
-Although most presidents are known to have consumed alcohol, their specific alcoholic beverage preferences are unknown.
+Very few presidents have been teetotalers.
+George W. Bush became one long before his presidency.
+And Donald Trump doesn’t drink.
+Most presidents were drinkers but their favorites are not known.
 This shows the importance of drinking in American life throughout our history.

 American Whiskey Trail

-The American Whiskey Trail highlights the important and fascinating role distilled spirits beverages have played in American history.
-The history goes from the Colonial era to the Whiskey Rebellion through Prohibition and into contemporary society.
+The American Whiskey Trail highlights the important and fascinating role spirits have played in our history.
+That history goes from the Colonial era into modern society.

-Frommers rated the American Whiskey Trail one of the top 13 international and domestic travel destinations one year from nominations submitted by travel editors and authors.
+Frommers rated the American Whiskey Trail one of the top 13 travel destinations.

-“We picked the American Whiskey Trail because it highlights a fascinating– but an often overlooked and still ongoing — part of U.S. history,” said Frommer’s Editorial Director.
+“We picked the American Whiskey Trail because it highlights a fascinating– but an often overlooked and still ongoing — part of U.S. history.”
+So said Frommer’s Director.
 “Points along the trail make prime destinations for a leisurely road trip in some of the most charming parts of the country.”53

 10. Ibid, p.
 27.